BriargateExcel/VBATableManagement/Readme.md

 - Dictionary manipulation is faster than manipulating the table directly using ListObject
 - Dictionary manipulation is faster than retrieving data from an Access table
-- Dictionary is easier than manipulating the table directly using ListObject
+- Dictionary manipulation is easier than manipulating the table directly using ListObject
 - In my opinion, using dictionary field names like `Employee.FirstName` is easier to read and understand than things like `Tbl.DataBodyRange`, `Tbl.ListColumns`, and `Tbl.ListRows`

 **Hmmmmmm...**